ioer-dresden/carto-lab-docker/docs/docker.md

 registry.gitlab.vgiscience.org/lbsn/tools/jupyterlab:mapnik_v0.8.1
 ```

+!!! info
+    By default, the version tag should be edited in your `.env` file, not the `docker-compose.yml`.

 Mapnik uses [./mapnik/Dockerfile](mapnik/Dockerfile), to extend the standard container with
 Mapnik.
 It is installed to the system-python installation, not conda.
 Refer to Mapnik with
 explicit python-reference, e.g. `/usr/bin/python3 -c "import mapnik;print(mapnik.__file__)"`